Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Scary films that feature deeper characterizations and touch on social issues were also increasingly popular.
 In other words, mindless slaughter was going out of style.
 “Slashers” were considered “80s” and “retro.”

-The above considered, I still find Pumpkinhead a memorable villain.
+The above considered, I still find Pumpkinhead a memorable cinematic villain.
 An icon of the B movie category as well.
-I certainly wouldn’t mind more gory massacres by him on screen.
+I certainly wouldn’t mind more gory massacres by this monstrosity on screen.
 With his background, it would also be a thrill to see what additional supernatural powers he possesses.

 5. The Butcher (The Midnight Meat Train, 2008)